canonical-web-and-design/practices/project-management/zenhub.md

 ### Current Iteration

 Issues waiting to be picked up in the current iteration.
-These are either issues that are yet to be started, have been reassigned or are on hold, but not blocked.
+These are either issues that are yet to be started, have been reassigned or are on hold.

 ### In Progress